What is Data Structuring

-The effort here is to collect information through multiple means like data mining efforts or through bots that extract data from websites, and then to process that information.
-It is this processing that converts the unstructured data into structured, useful and actionable information and insight that businesses can eventually use to formulate strategies and plans.
+The effort here is to collect information through multiple means like data mining efforts or through bots that extract data from websites and then process that information.
+It is this processing that converts the unstructured data into structured, useful, and actionable information and insight that businesses can eventually use to formulate strategies and plans.

 The Basics of Data Structuring

 The result of this process is structured, meaningful data that can be further analyzed or used directly to gain business insight.
-The journey from unstructured data to business insight is what the data structuring and processing cycle is all about, and its success often determines the success of the role of data to a particular organization.
+The journey from unstructured data to business insight is what the data structuring and processing cycle are all about.
+Its success often determines the success of the role of data in a particular organization.

 Once the algorithms have done their work, the data is then stored for further processing and analysis, which is the next step in data structuring.

 - SQL can be scaled according to requirements, and its versatility has been proven by decades of adoption.
-The platform has been known to be conducive to any requirement–right from deep analytics which are scan-intensive, to fast transactions that are write-oriented.
+The platform has been known to be conducive to any requirement–right from deep analytics which is scan-intensive, to fast transactions that are write-oriented.

 - The SQL architecture is essentially orthogonal to storage and data representation.
-Their support for popular structured object formats like XML or JSON are often times a lot better than with other platforms, making it a powerful tool for data storage, structuring and manipulation.
+Their support for popular structured object formats like XML or JSON is oftentimes a lot better than with other platforms, making it a powerful tool for data storage, structuring, and manipulation.

 - NoSQL architectures can also be great for immense flexibility, which is one of the prime requirements for the data structuring needs of today.
 These are non-relational and offer total flexibility of data models, resulting in efficient distribution and better read-write performance.

-While data handling has come a long way, it can safely be said that there is still a lot to be achieved in the field of data structuring, especially when it pertains to Big Data.
-We can all look forward to many more innovations in the near future which keep changing the face of data structuring and take things forward.
+While data handling has come a long way, it can safely be said that there is still a lot to be achieved in the field of data structuring and data structuring tools, especially when it pertains to Big Data.
+We can all look forward to many more innovations in the near future, which keep changing the face of data structuring and taking things forward.